For Ukrainians2026-03-19T13:53:51+01:00

 If you need financial support, the first thing you need to do is register with the local authorities.
 This process looks different in each city.
 Upon relocation, we will provide you with details of the local process and addresses.

-Here, it is important to note, that some time will pass until you receive your residence permit and the entitlement to regular financial benefits.
+It is important to note, that some time will pass until you receive your residence permit and the entitlement to regular financial benefits.
 This time can span from only a few days to a few (2-3) weeks.

 It is best to be financially equipped to pay for your own food for the initial period after arrival, as we cannot definitively say how each local authority handles this procedure.